Mediterranean search and rescue

-As of 13 May 2021, Médecins Sans Frontières/Doctors Without Borders (MSF) is chartering its own ship, Geo Barents, to save lives and provide emergency medical care to people rescued on the Central Mediterranean.
+On 13 May 2021, Médecins Sans Frontières/Doctors Without Borders (MSF) chartered its own ship, the Geo Barents, to save lives in the Central Mediterranean and provide emergency medical care to survivors.

 MSF search and rescue: the facts

-The central Mediterranean remains the world’s deadliest sea border, with more than 630 people reported dead or missing in 2021.
+The Central Mediterranean remains the world’s deadliest sea border, with more than 1,400 people reported dead or missing in 2021.

 Everyone has the right to flee for their safety, to seek asylum, and to have their asylum claim assessed.
 At no point should this involve anyone being forced to risk their lives.

 Refugees, migrants and asylum seekers are not interchangeable terms.
 The following is a brief explanation of the very different legal definitions: